 - Carbon Fibre: Ultralightweight

 Choosing a rigid or foldable frame is another important decision when buying a manual wheelchair.
 The chassis of the chairs with a rigid frame is much lighter since it lacks joints and hinges.
 Foldable chairs on the other hand are easier to transport, but their folding ability may affect propulsion.

 Even when you’ve selected the model of wheelchair that’s right for you, there are still choices to be made in terms of options – everything from wheel camber, colour, sideguards and much more can be tailored to suit you.
-And if you need more customisation, Sunrise Medical’s Built-4-Me department can provide a custom-made solution.
+And if you need more personalisation, Sunrise Medical’s Built-4-Me department can provide a personally-tailored solution.

 Buying a suitable wheelchair can be life-changing.
 At Sunrise Medical we offer a wide range of powered and manual wheelchairs to suit an array of needs and budgets.
 We have a comprehensive and well trained dealer network who can carry out detailed assessments to help you to find the best solutions and options for you.